National, regional, and international project funding programs

 International cooperation is an integral part of the Horizon 2020 program.

-Erasmus + programming 2021-2027 is the European Commission's program for training-related aspects.
+Erasmus+ 2021-2027 is the European Commission's program for education and training.

-The program comprises two main types of action:
+The program includes two main types of actions:

-• Actions linked to the mobility of students and staff from higher education establishments, as well as strategies for the creation of joint master's degrees.
+• Actions related to the mobility of students and staff in higher education institutions, as well as strategies for creating joint master's degrees.

-• Cooperation to foster educational innovation, academic excellence and closer ties with the business world
+• Cooperation to promote educational innovation, academic excellence, and closer ties with the business world

 KEY ACTION 1: Mobility

-The program supports the establishment of integrated courses of excellence at Master's level, proposed by consortia of higher education institutions from at least 3 European countries and possibly third countries, including the funding of mobility grants for students and academics.
+The program supports the establishment of integrated master's degree programs of excellence offered by consortia of higher education institutions from at least three European countries and possibly third countries, including the funding of mobility grants for students and academics.

-Programs must involve mobility between consortium member institutions, and lead to the award of a double, multiple or joint degree recognized by the competent authorities in the countries concerned.
+The programs must involve mobility between the consortium's institutions and lead to the award of a double, multiple, or joint degree recognized by the competent authorities of the countries concerned.
 All disciplines are eligible.

-The European grant for joint Masters programs covers management costs and scholarships for excellence for the best students in the world.
-The duration of the project is divided into a first preparatory year and three cohorts of students, renewable under certain conditions.
-Thus, the duration of a project can vary between 4 and 5 years, depending on the length of the Master's program (1 or 2 years).
+The European grant for joint master's degrees covers administrative costs and excellence scholarships for the world's best students.
+The project duration is divided into a first preparatory year and three cohorts of students, which can be renewed under certain conditions.
+Thus, the duration of a project can vary between 4 and 5 years depending on the duration of the master's degree (1 or 2 years).

-KEY ACTION 2: Cooperation for innovation and best practice
+KEY ACTION 2: Cooperation for innovation and best practices

 Strategic partnerships in higher education

-Strategic partnerships support cooperation between organizations active in the field of higher education in the joint development of curricula, intensive programs, new pedagogical approaches and the exchange of best practice.
+Strategic partnerships support cooperation between organizations active in the field of higher education in the joint development of study programs, intensive programs, new pedagogical approaches, and the exchange of best practices.

-Activities funded under a strategic partnership are grouped into the following categories:
+Activities funded under a strategic partnership are grouped into categories:

 • Project implementation and management.